pygame/pygame/docs/reST/ref/mixer.rst

    values mean unsigned audio samples will be used.
 An invalid value raises an exception.

+   New in pygame 2 compiled with SDL2 size can be 32, which means 32bit floats.

    The channels argument is used to specify whether to use mono or stereo.
 1 for mono and 2 for stereo.
 No other values are supported (negative values are treated as 1, values greater than 2 as 2).